Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Benchmark Experiments and Simulations

 Taking all these aspects into consideration, experiments with a low-energy beam source are more relevant to the proposed signal search strategy.
 Of possible experiments, we take COHERENT, JSNS$^2$, and CCM as our benchmark cases.
 We first give a brief review on these experiments, summarizing their key specifications in Table~\ref{tab:expspec} for convenience.

 \begin{itemize} \item {\bf COHERENT}~\cite{Akimov:2017ade, Akimov:2018ghi, Akimov:2019xdj}: The main mission of the COHERENT experiment is to make the first direct measurement of Coherent Elastic Neutrino-Nucleus Scattering predicted by the Standard Model.
 The 1.4~MW beam of 1 GeV protons\footnote{This proton beam could be upgraded to 2.4 MW and 1.3 GeV with a planned second target station~\cite{osti_1185891}.} (0.6~$\mu$s wide pulses at a rate of 60 Hz) at Oak Ridge National Laboratory impinges on a mercury target by the rate of $\sim8.8\times 10^{15}$ POT per second, which provides $\sim1.5\times 10^{23}$ POT during operation of 5,000 hours per year.
 The expected neutrino flux at 20~m is $4.3\times 10^7~{\rm cm}^{-2}{\rm s}^{-1}$.
 There are six different detectors in the Neutrino Alley located $\sim 5$~m below from the target ($\sim8$ meter water-equivalent overburden).
-Of them, we consider the 14.6~kg CsI[Na] detector located at a distance of 19.3~m from the target and liquid argon (LAr) detectors with 24~kg and future-upgraded 0.61~tons of fiducial volume being 28.4~m away from the target.
+Of them, we consider the 14.6~kg CsI[Na] detector located at a distance of 19.3~m from the target and LAr detectors with 24~kg (called CENNS-10) and future-upgraded 0.61~tons of fiducial volume being 28.4~m away from the target.

-\item {\bf JSNS$^2$}~\cite{Ajimura:2015yux, Ajimura:2017fld, privateJSNS2}: The J-PARC Sterile Neutrino Search at the J-PARC Spallation Neutron Source (JSNS$^2$) experiment, which will be operational within 2020, aims to probe the existence of neutrino oscillations with $\Delta m^2$ around $1~{\rm eV}^2$.
+\item {\bf JSNS$^2$}~\cite{Ajimura:2015yux, Ajimura:2017fld, privateJSNS2}: The J-PARC Sterile Neutrino Search at the J-PARC Spallation Neutron Source (JSNS$^2$) experiment, which has started data taking in June 2020, aims to probe the existence of neutrino oscillations with $\Delta m^2$ around $1~{\rm eV}^2$.
 The 1~MW beam of 3 GeV protons (two 0.1~$\mu$s wide pulses separated by 0.44~$\mu$s with a repetition rate of 25 Hz) is incident on a mercury target by the rate of $\sim 2.1\times 10^{15}$ POT per second corresponding to $\sim 3.8\times 10^{22}$ POT for 5,000 hours operation per year.
 The produced neutrinos reach a gadolinium(Gd)-loaded liquid-scintillator (LS) detector which has a fiducial mass of 17 tons and is placed at a distance of 24~m from the target.
 The Gd-loaded LS detector is surrounded by $\sim30$ tons of unloaded LS which vetoes the background signals coming from outside.
 The expected $\bar{\nu}_\mu$ neutrino flux at this detector is $1.8\times 10^{14}~{\rm cm}^{-2}{\rm year}^{-1}$ ($\approx 5.7\times 10^6~{\rm cm}^{-2}{\rm s}^{-1}$).